setzler/academic-kickstart/content/authors/admin/_index.md

 - skill premiums, skill-biased technology
 - labor productivity, production networks
 - multinational production/trade and labor
-- job subsidies, employment insurance...
+- job subsidies, employment insurance

+**FAQs:**
+- Can I call you "Brad"? *Yes, please.*
+- Have you ever been on the job market? *No.*
+- How did you gain access to U.S. tax data? *I applied [here](https://www.irs.gov/statistics/soi-tax-stats-joint-statistical-research-program).*

 -------